Intel Ireland Economic Impact

 About the Intel Economic Impact Report

-- Intel's Operational Expenditure (“OpEx”) (the day-to-day operation of Intel).
+- Intel's Operational Expenditure (“OpEx”) (the day-to-day operation of Intel)

-- Intel's Capital Expenditure (“CapEx”) (relating to the development of the Intel Campus).
+- Intel's Capital Expenditure (“CapEx”) (relating to the development of the Intel Campus)

 Methodology Explained

-The information provided throughout this webpage represents a summary of key data points which have been extrapolated from the overall report findings.
+The information provided throughout this webpage represents a summary of key data points which have been extrapolated from overall report findings.
 The content presented is for general information purposes only and should not be used as a substitute for consultation with professional advisors.
 Should you require any further information please contact intel.ireland.corporate.affairs@intel.com.